Theme Camp and Village Layout Plans

 - All camps and villages must be equipped with fire extinguishers in designated areas located on a post in full view.

 - Fuel caches should have basic containment (shallow berm with sheeting).
-Make sure all advisory groups OK on this and don’t have conflicting safety messages.

 - Avoid using ABC extinguishers in kitchens (serious contaminants) – recommend damp towels as 1st use in a kitchen fire